Cranberry Ricotta Crostini: The Perfect Holiday Appetizer

 Place the chopped cranberries in a medium bowl.

-Step 3 – To the bowl of chopped cranberries, add the orange juice, honey, and a pinch of kosher salt.
+Step 3 – Add the orange juice, honey, and a pinch of kosher salt to the bowl of chopped cranberries.
 Stir well to combine.
-Cover with plastic wrap and store in the refrigerator until ready to assemble.
+Cover with plastic wrap and refrigerate until ready to assemble.

 Making the Crostini